Arnaiz23/TuManga/Documentation/Routes.md

     * .patch /user {Authorization: Bearer token}
 * Login
     * .post /login
+    > If the user has the state = "Disabled" and login, question in the Frontend if want change the state.
+Yes -> change state || No -> delete the token and logout
 * Update the user
   * .put /user {Authorization: Bearer token}
 * Delete the user